stefanofa/awesome/TOPICS.md

 *   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.

-## cloudflare-queues
+## cloudflare-workers

 *   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.

+*   [kwhitley/itty-router](https://github.com/kwhitley/itty-router) - A little router.

-## cloudflare-vectorize
+## remix

 *   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
 It's a ChatGPT for your bookmarks.
 Import tweets or save websites and content using the chrome extension.

-## cloudflare-workers

-*   [supermemoryai/supermemory](https://github.com/supermemoryai/supermemory) - Build your own second brain with supermemory.
-It's a ChatGPT for your bookmarks.
-Import tweets or save websites and content using the chrome extension.

-*   [kwhitley/itty-router](https://github.com/kwhitley/itty-router) - A little router.
+*   [sdorra/content-collections](https://github.com/sdorra/content-collections) - Transform your content into type-safe data collections

+*   [mhaidarhanif/rewinds-legacy](https://github.com/mhaidarhanif/rewinds-legacy) - ⏪ The Remix Stack with Tailwind - New repo: https://github.com/mhaidarhanif/rewinds

 ## annotation-tool